 Birchwood is light red-brown in hue with virtually whitish sapwood.
 Birch has a consistent yet dull appearance due to the lack of differentiation between the annual growth rings.

-The grain pattern of birch wood is normally straight, although it can sometimes be moderately wavy.
+The grain pattern of birch wood is normally straight, although its characteristics can sometimes be described as moderately wavy.
 It has a smooth, uniform texture and a subdued natural shine.

 Hickory